joeljohnjobinse/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+Step 1: Start
-1. Import pandas module as pd
+Step 2: Import pandas module as pd
-2. Read the CSV File 'Placement_Data.csv' and create the dataframe
-3. Create a copy of the dataframe
+Step 3: Read the CSV File 'Placement_Data.csv' and create the dataframe Step 4: Create a copy of the dataframe
-4. Check for null and duplicated values
+Step 5: Check for null and duplicated values
-5. Encode the values using LabelEncoder from sklearn.preprocessing
-6. Create your x and y variable
+Step 6: Encode the values using LabelEncoder from sklearn.preprocessing Step 7: Create your x and y variable
-7. Create your training and test values using train_test_split from sklearn.model_selection
-8. Use LogisticRegression from sklearn.linear_model and get the predicted value
-9. Get accuaracy score
+Step 8: Create your training and test values using train_test_split from sklearn.model_selection Step 9: Use LogisticRegression from sklearn.linear_model and get the predicted value Step 10: Get accuaracy score
-10. Get classification report
+Step 11: Get classification report
-11. Predict the result for a set of values
+Step 12: Predict the result for a set of values
+Step 13: Stop

 ## Program:
 ```